hsl25/hsl25.github.io/index.md

 ---

+## Traffic Light Controller

+- Used the following ICs: 74HC08 quad 2-input AND gate, 74HC32 quad 2-input OR gate, 74HC74 dual D-type flip-flop
+- Designed an ASM chart and state-transition table, Karnaugh maps and a circuit design
+- Created the circuit with the traffic light (provided) and the traffic light was fully functional, working as required

 ## Autonomous Rover (Year 2 Project)

 - Software lead for autonomous rover project, working on LiDAR-based SLAM, motor control and a Bluetooth-based app for debugging.